 - Summarize non-clinical and clinical PK sections in the IMPD and IB documentation

-- Support, participation and preparation of data for meetings with regulatory authorities
+- Support, participation in, and preparation of data for, meetings with regulatory authorities

 - Design of FIH studies with adaptive design and dose setting

-- Performance of interim reports of blinded data and participate in regular safety committee meetings in dose escalation studies
+- Production of interim reports based on of blinded data and participation in regular safety committee meetings in dose escalation studies

-- PK and PK/PD calculations (WinNonlin), modeling and simulation, and reporting
+- PK and PK/PD calculations (WinNonlin), modelling and simulation, and reporting

 - Design of metabolites in safety testing (MIST) studies and strategies